Penalties Can Be Serious for Parenting Time Violations

 Even if they have good intentions, parents who violate custody agreements are putting their own wants or needs ahead of the child, and this can result in serious penalties.
 Not only could a parent destroy the relationship he or she has with a child, but a court may also penalize a non-compliant parent with financial penalties or orders to complete parenting classes and/or community service.
 There may also be a loss of parenting time and criminal penalties stemming from a contempt of court charge.

-Rather than take matters into your own hands, parents who disagree with a parenting plan or wish to change it should speak with an attorney to understand the legal options they have to do so.
+Rather than take matters into your own hands, parents who disagree with a parenting plan or wish to change it should speak with an lawyer to understand the legal options they have to do so.

 If you have questions about sticking to a parenting plan or are fearful of another parent violating a custody arrangement, you can speak with a lawyer familiar with child custody disputes who can explain your options and help you seek a satisfactory resolution.